nukebloodaxe/libsgd/README.md

 ### Build instructions for html help files

+* Ensure you have the following Python modules installed:  sphinx and breathe.

 * Install Doxygen.

-* Set the cmake option SGD_DOXYGEN_TARGET_ENABLED to ON.
-You can do this by passing -DSGD_DOXYGEN_TARGET_ENABLED=ON to cmake when configuring.
+* Set the cmake option SGD_DOCS_TARGET_ENABLED to ON.
+You can do this by passing -DSGD_DOCS_TARGET_ENABLED=ON to cmake when configuring.

 After building and installing, LIBSGD_INSTALL should include an additional html directory containing the SGD html help files.